Get $100 for Global Entry/TSA PreCheck with the Capital One Venture Card

 The Capital One Venture Rewards Credit Card

 Over the past year, we have seen Capital One make some solid improvements to the Venture Rewards card.
-Most notably, you can now earn 10X Venture miles per dollar spent on hotel reservations booked at hotels.com.
+Most notably, you can now earn 10X Venture miles per dollar spent on hotel reservations booked and paid for at hotels.com/venture.